RitAreaSciencePark/Protein_Crystallization_Data_Extraction/README.md

 ### 🔹 Step 3: Chemical Enrichment and Normalization

 - **Compound Mapping**
-Maps PDB IDs to a specialized dictionary (structures.pkl) to identify cofactors, ligands, and bound molecules.
+Maps PDB IDs to a specialized dictionary (structures.pkl) and extract the list of compounds from the dictionary to enrich the csv file.
+From the list of compounds, PEG_ID and the PEG_concentration were extrated for futher analysis.
-- **Standardization**
-Unifies terminology across datasets, such as normalizing buffer names and resolving varied PEG naming conventions into machine-readable PEG_Id and PEG_con columns.

 -**Publication Grouping**
  PDB ID having the same Conditions (PubMed ID, pH, temperatures and compounds) are grouped in one line.